mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 People are always struggling, fighting, screaming, and blaming – that’s pretty noisy.
 And we are very confused by the noises.
 We are never lions; we become *spitzes*, dogs: always barking at somebody else. *[Laughter.]* While the spitz has a host, the spitz enjoys very much barking at somebody else; but if he doesn’t have his host, he cowers and is running away instead of barking.
 Do you understand?
 I always say that is a characteristic of spitzes.

 If you receive the dharma, and deal with the dharma, and are living the dharma, it is just like this.
 This is not a dogmatic way of life (so to speak).
 It’s very strong: *you* are *you*.
 From the beginning to end, [you have to be] in the moment, you have to take care of the moment, day to day.
-This is not dogmatic.
-Next, that self is completely open to everything.
+This is not dogmatic, [because] next, that self is completely open to everything.

 ##### 39:02